55+ Resources for Supporting Immigrant and Refugee Communities

 A Guide to Creating “Safe Space” Policies for Early Childhood Programs (PDF, 2.7 MB)

-This guide from the Center for Law and Social Policy (CLASP) highlights ways to implement “safe space” policies to protect early childhood programs against immigration enforcement, such as educating staff about who is authorized to speak with an agent of authority and about storing and releasing private information about parents and children.
+This guide from the Center for Law and Social Policy (CLASP) highlights ways to implement “safe space” policies to protect early childhood programs from immigration enforcement, such as educating staff about who is authorized to speak with an agent of authority and how to store and release private information about parents and children.

 Access to Postsecondary Education Toolkit